MicrosoftDocs/quantum-docs/articles/how-to-python-qdk-local.md

 }
 ```

-The `PrepareBellPair` operation is defined in the `OperationSamples.qs` file, but you can call it from the Q# operation `PrepareAndMeasureBellPair()` defined in your notebook using the `%%qsharp` magic command (you may need to refresh your notebook and kernel to recognize the new Q# file):
+The `PrepareBellPair` operation is defined in the `OperationSamples.qs` file, but you can call it from the Q# operation `PrepareAndMeasureBellPair()`, which you define in your notebook using the `%%qsharp` magic command (you may need to refresh your notebook and kernel to recognize the new Q# file):

 ```py
 %%qsharp